Panneau de gestion des cookies

 • If the minor has a parent who has acquired French nationality: valid passport, valid national identity card, certificate of French nationality less than 6 months old or national passport of the French parent.

-• If you are a non-European parent and you have a residence permit, tick the boxes: "Parent / Legal representative in an individual capacity - AND "I am a non-European foreigner holding a residence permit";
+• If you are a non-European parent and you have a residence permit, check "Parent / Individual legal representative - AND "I am a non-European foreigner holding a residence permit";

-• If you are a French or foreign parent (EU national or assimilated country*) AND you do not have a residence permit, tick the boxes: "Parent / Individual legal representative - AND "I am French or a national of the EU or assimilated" - AND "I do not hold a residence permit";
+• If you are a French or foreign parent (EU national or similar country*) and you do not have a residence permit , check: "Parent / Legal representative in an individual capacity - AND "I am French or a national of EU or equivalent" - AND "I do not hold a residence permit";

 * The assimilated countries are Switzerland, Norway, Iceland and Liechtenstein.

-Validate and verify, then click on "Submit the request".
+Validate and verify, then click “Submit request”.

-You will then receive an acknowledgment of receipt by email (inbox or in spam) and you can check your DCEM application by clicking on "I open my application submission confirmation".
+You will then receive an acknowledgment of receipt by email (inbox or spam) and you can check your DCEM application by clicking on “I open my application submission confirmation”.

 There are four stages: